bzatrok/DotNetAssessment/README.md

 ## What is the test about?

 In order to evaluate your skills and coding style we would like you to develop a small .Net Framework webapp that consumes [Best Buy](https://developer.bestbuy.com/) API RESTFull services.
-Please use .Net Framework and note .Net Core.
+Please use .Net Framework and not .Net Core.
 You are free to use MVC or other design patters based on your personal preference.

 ## What do I need to do?